cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 Notes:

-* Material 3 requires applying `Modifier.menuAnchor()` to the `TextField` in order to link it with the menu.
+* Material 3 requires applying `Modifier.menuAnchor(...)` to the `TextField` (and sometimes its `trailingIcon`) in order to link the `TextView` with the menu with the proper semantics.
-* For non-editable dropdown menus, set `readOnly = true` and `onValueChange = {}` on the `TextField` to prevent it from accepting user keyboard text (only data from the dropdown selection list is allowed).
+* For non-editable Compose dropdown menus, set `readOnly = true` and `onValueChange = {}` on the `TextField` to prevent it from accepting user keyboard text (only data from the dropdown selection list is allowed).
+Also, apply `Modifier.menuAnchor(MenuAnchorType.PrimaryNotEditable)`.
-* Editable dropdown menus pose challenges for screen reader users and are a keyboard trap, so they should be avoided in Compose if at all possible.
+* Editable Compose dropdown menus pose challenges for screen reader users and are a keyboard trap, so they should be avoided in Compose if at all possible.

 For example: